Master of Science

 Correct at the time of publishing.
 Terms and conditions apply.

-Bradley & McLaughlin Perpetual Globe - Awarded annually to the student with the highest overall average.
+Bradley & McLaughlin Perpetual Globe - Highest overall average, annually.

 It is important to remember that costs associated with accommodation, travel (including car parking charges) and normal living will need to be covered in addition to tuition fees.